JasonGao76/students/_posts/Time_Box_Entrees/2023-09-03-Daily_Plan_Week_16.md

 > Continue ideation

 ## Friday:
-> Final presentation of binary project to Mr. Lopez
+> Final presentation of binary project to Mr. Lopez, got 0.08

 > Final decision on project: Turn-based Fantasy Tarkov-esque
 - Various stats of characters or like equipment that increases stats